TAH-QUANT: Effective Activation Quantization in Pipeline Parallelism over Slow Network: Activation Quantization

 \subsection{\sys in Pipeline Parallel Training}

-Given the carefully designed \sys quantization method, it is straightforward to integrate it into the standard pipeline parallel training.
+Given the carefully designed \sys quantization method, it is straightforward to integrate it into standard pipeline-parallel training.
 We illustrate this process in Algorithm~\ref{alg:pp}.
-For clarity, we present it using a two-stage pipeline, which can be easily extended to an arbitrary number of stages.
-Note that after some empirical verification, we follow the design of \texttt{AQ-SGD} ---- we apply the naive quantization during the backward pass, where more bits can be allocated since more computation load in backward propagation provides more slots during the system optimization of computation-communication overlapping~\cite{yuan2022decentralized}.
+For clarity, we present a two-stage pipeline, which can be easily extended to an arbitrary number of stages.
+Following \texttt{AQ-SGD}, we use a simple fixed-point (naive) compressor for gradients in the backward pass.
+This choice is motivated by system efficiency rather than an algorithmic limitation.
+Backward propagation typically incurs substantially more computation than forward propagation, providing more opportunity for computation--communication overlap, so a higher-bit naive quantizer (e.g., 6--8 bits) is usually sufficient in practice.
+We emphasize that \sys also applies to backward gradients under ultra-low precision.
+An empirical comparison is provided in Appendix~\ref{app:backward}.